Peer Tutor Program

-The Convenor of the program is Dominic Fitzsimmons.
+The Convenor of the program is Mark Duffy.

 LawPLUS Peer Mentoring Program

-UNSW LawPLUS is a peer mentoring program designed to help new students adjust to university life and the Law School.
-LawPLUS aims to introduce newcomers to the vibrant student culture and inclusive environment of the Law School.
+UNSW LawPLUS is a peer mentoring program designed to help new students adjust to university life and their Law Degree.
+LawPLUS aims to introduce newcomers to the vibrant student culture and inclusive environment of UNSW Law & Justice.

 Weekly group meetings with student mentors (Term 1)

 A wide range of skills workshops and presentations (all year)

 You and a small group of new Law students will be mentored by experienced Law students who will assist you in your transition into the Law School from high school, workplace or another field of study.
 LawPLUS also provides invaluable opportunities to meet other students out of class hours in both an intimate social setting and large group environment.

 All first-year Law students (undergraduate and transfer) are encouraged to sign up for the LawPLUS program.
 Registration opens in February during Orientation Week.